What’s in a vape?

-Vaping raises your blood pressure and can increase your risk of heart disease.
+- Vaping raises your blood pressure and can increase your risk of heart disease and heart attack.
 Using a vaping product just once was shown to increase people's heart rates and cause their arteries to stiffen.
 Over time, vaping may cause damage to the lining of the arteries responsible for regulating inflammation and blood clotting.

-Vaping may also increase your blood sugar levels and lead to prediabetes, putting you at risk for type 2 diabetes.
+- Vaping may also increase your blood sugar levels and lead to prediabetes, putting you at risk of developing type 2 diabetes.

 General Health Risks

-Vaping may also contribute to poor oral health and increase your risk of gum disease.
+- Vaping may also contribute to poor oral health and increase your risk of cavities and gum disease.